pablosaurasperez/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

 As stated before, the latency issue is solved by tunning the N and dt hyperparameters.
+Also, limiting the vehicle speed to 40mph helped (higher speeds negatively affect the vehicle behavior).
 In addition, as stated in the lesson, I have tunned the cost function affecting steering by a factor of 500.
 This influences the solver into keeping sequential steering values closer together (MPC.cpp line 82)

 ---